 - Detect the presence of salicylic acid in foodstuffs to ensure their compliance with European and international regulations.

-- Conduct migration tests for food packaging to ensure no transfer of salicylic acid to food.
+- Perform migration tests on food packaging to ensure that there is no transfer of salicylic acid into the food.

 - Access advanced analytical methods (HPLC, LC-MS, Raman spectroscopy, rheological tests) to meet product quality and safety requirements.

-Thanks to an intuitive digital platform, YesWeLab facilitates analysis management, from sample submission to results receipt.
-Manufacturers benefit from a fast, reliable service that meets regulatory requirements, allowing them to optimize their quality control and compliance.
+Thanks to its intuitive digital platform, YesWeLab simplifies the management of analyses, from sample submission to results receipt.
+Manufacturers thus benefit from a fast, reliable service that complies with regulatory requirements, enabling them to optimize their quality control and compliance.

 By collaborating with YesWeLab, companies can secure their production processes, avoid regulatory non-compliance and ensure safe products for consumers.